 Fortunately for our sanity, there are plenty of ways to help reduce – or even eliminate – this stress.
 We’ll go over a few of those ways here.

-Utilize Themed Days
+Utilize Themed Workdays

 This one comes from Jack Dorsey, the co-founder of Twitter and CEO of Square.
-By assigning each day a “theme”, you can determine when a newly assigned task should be completed immediately and gotten out of the way, or currently labelled a distraction and rescheduled for the appropriate day.
+By assigning each day a “theme”, you can determine when a newly assigned task should be completed immediately and gotten out of the way, or currently labeled a distraction and rescheduled for the appropriate day.

 Use Templates and Canned Responses

 Templates are an incredibly efficient tool to leverage when there is a task that requires repetition.
 Instead of redoing everything each and every time, a template simplifies your task by pre-populating the majority of what you need to share, leaving just the pertinent details for you to add.
 Canned responses serve a similar purpose, with the omission of the added details.
 This makes them ideal for out-of-office notifications, alerts, and other generic communications.
-By committing some time to writing them once, you can create a library to draw from as needed.
+By committing some time to write them once, you can create a library to draw from as needed.